MozillaFoundation/mozfest-plaza/content/help/en.md

 <details>
 <summary>Do I need a ticket to attend MozFest 2023?</summary>
 Yes, to be able to attend MozFest 2023 you will need to have registered for a ticket on our website.
-Early Bird tickets are now available on our [ticketing page](https://www.mozillafestival.org/tickets).
+Early Bird tickets are now available on our <a href="https://www.mozillafestival.org/tickets">ticketing page</a>.
 </details>

 <details>